Using GraphQL variables in Apollo Kotlin

 GraphQL supports passing argument values to your operations with variables .
 This enables you to write a single query that you can reuse with multiple variable values (this is a recommended best practice ).

-In GraphQL, non-nullable variables are required, and nullable variables are always optional.
-Apollo Kotlin uses its own
+In GraphQL, non-nullable variables are required, and nullable variables are optional.
+However, because variables are rarely omitted in practice, Apollo Kotlin provides a mechanism to make variables non-optional in generated code.
+This makes the structure of generated code more straightforward.

-Optional type to distinguish between present (but maybe nullable) and absent types.
+Because you might still need to omit variables, the default is to generate them as optional, but you can configure this (for specific variables or globally).

 Consider the following GraphQL query with two nullable variables: